Douglas Hubble: Life and career

 Hubble was born on 25 December 1900 to Harry Edward Hubble and Agnes Kate (née Field).
 He graduated from St Bartholomew's Hospital Medical College, qualifying with the Conjoint in 1924, and receiving the MBBS in 1926.
 He began his career as a general practitioner in Derby and joined Derbyshire Children's Hospital as a consultant in 1932, and obtaining the MD in 1934.
 He developed an interest in paediatric endocrinology, and gained a national reputation for his expertise after publishing numerous articles in the field.
 He worked simultaneously as a general practitioner and a specialist paediatrician until 1942, when he was appointed as a physician to the Derbyshire Royal Infirmary and Derby City Hospital.
 He resigned from general practice in 1948 following the formation of the National Health Service.
 In 1950 he gained membership of the Royal College of Physicians and became a Fellow of the Royal College of Physicians in 1954.
 He later joined the University of Birmingham Medical School in 1958 as the chair of paediatrics, and worked principally on the development of the Institute of Child Health.
-He became Public Orator of the university, and was later became dean of the Faculty of Medicine in 1963.
+He became Public Orator of the university, and later became dean of the Faculty of Medicine in 1963.
 He was forced to retire from Birmingham in 1968, 3 years beyond his retiring age, but moved to Ethiopia to become the dean of the Faculty of Medicine at Addis Ababa University.

 Hubble returned to England upon his retirement and settled in Newbury, Berkshire.
 He became deaf late in life and died from multiple myeloma on 6 November 1981 in Edinburgh.